damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 certain behaviors.

 We don't want users to be able to construct workflows that break GitLab or make it work in unpredictable ways.
-Custom workflows, like you find in JIRA, are the opposite of what we want to our users.